leighmcculloch/devenv/README.md

   ssh -A [github-username]@[ip-address]
   ```

-7. Once you are at a terminal on the instance, run `tmux-pair` and you'll be in a shared tmux session that any other user can join by running the same command.
+7. Once you are at a terminal on the instance, run `tmux-start` and you'll create at mux session.
+To share it with everyone else on the box, run `tmux-share`.
+To hide it from everyone `tmux-hide`.
+Additionally you can create named sessions `tmux-start [name]`.

+8. Others can join by running `tmux-join [your-username]`.
+Others can join named sessions by running `tmux-join [your-username] [name]`.

 ## Deleting Users